pzerger/comptiaexamcram/Homework.md

 # Homework and Session Replays

+*** This Exam Cram LIVE series is complete.
+Look for another later in 2022! ***

-Homework assignments and follow-ups from the 8-week study group are listed here.
+Homework assignments and follow-ups from the 5-week study group are listed here.

 ## Homework